lmcbride19/FinalYearProject/README.md

 Project : Memory Management in Big Data Applications

-Layout :
+Learning Layout :
 1. Spark Application via Scala for Regular expression Matching and ensuring no duplicates are found in Memetracker raw Datatsets *
-Basic Security Application checking how mnay buzzwords found within particular page, but can be applied more broadly than that within Apache Spark but for the purpose of My Research it is sufficent
+Basic Security Application checking how mnay buzzwords found within particular page, aswll As sentiment Analysis on the same code

+Research :
+1. Implement Machine Learning Algorithms via MLlib using SQLContext using relevant datasets

 2.Evaluate and Implemenmt Memory Management Techniques that can be used to optimise performance